-MAT 132 Trigonometry
+Trigonometry

-Study of trigonometric functions, trigonometric identities, graphing, solving trigonometric equations, inverse trigonometric functions, right triangle trigonometry, application of law of sines and law of cosines, complex numbers and vectors.
+Prerequisite: Placement by assessment or grade of 'C' or higher in MAT 130 Study of trigonometric functions, trigonometric identities, graphing, solving trigonometric equations, inverse trigonometric functions, right triangle trigonometry, application of law of sines and law of cosines, complex numbers and vectors.
 A graphing calculator is required.
 Ask instructor for calculator recommendation.
 (3 credits, 3 Lecture)

-Algebra With Trigonometry
+MAT 140 Algebra With Trigonometry

-Prerequisite: Placement by assessment or MAT-006 grade of 'C' or higher; also 1 year HS geometry or MAT-009
+Prerequisite: Placement by assessment grade of 'C' or higher in MAT 006; also 1 year HS geometry or MAT 009